adamsalter/sitemap_generator/README.md

   Some documentation exists [on the wiki page][remote_hosts].

-##### An Example of Using an Adapter
+#### An Example of Using an Adapter

-1. Please see [this wiki page][remote_hosts] for more information about setting up CarrierWave, SitemapGenerator and Rails.
+1. Please see [this wiki page][remote_hosts] for more information about setting up SitemapGenerator to upload to a remote host.

-2. Once you have CarrierWave setup and configured all you need to do is set some options in your sitemap config, such as
+2. This example uses the CarrierWave adapter.
+It shows some common settings that are used when the hostname hosting the sitemaps differs from the hostname of the sitemap links.

      ```ruby
      # Your website's host name